mbuczko/revolt/README.md

 Ok, so now having both plugins and tasks at our disposal, let's get back to the question how `clj` tool can make use of these toys.
 Clj comes with a nice mechanism of `aliases` which allow to specify at command line which parts of `deps.edn` configuration should be additionally taken into consideration.
 That's way more fascinating than it sounds at the beginning :)

 Having aliases means we can add specific dependencies and classpaths to our project, which is something that _revolt_ heavily bases on.
 Let's add few aliases which will group dependencies based on features we use during development time.
-Assuming we use clojurescript, nrepl and capsule for packaging, this is all we need in `deps.edn`:
+Assuming we use clojurescript, nrepl and capsule for packaging this is all we need in `deps.edn`:

 ``` clojure
 {:aliases {:dev {:extra-paths ["target"]